 Develops the ability to function as a first level manager in nursing as an element of the practice roles in nursing.
 Emphasizes the role of a nurse as a change agent/ change participant for improving health care.
 Examines the use of a selected conceptual or theoretical approach to nursing when functioning in a managerial role.
-(Taught in 1/2 semester.)
-(Prerequisite: Successful completion of NURS 4600.
+(Meets for 2 hours of lecture and 18 hours of clinical each week for 1/2 of the semester) (Prerequisite: Successful completionof NURS 4600.
 All required nursing and non-nursing must be completed or in progress.)